framps/raspiBackupDoc/en/src/introduction.md

 1. Become a [*GitHub* sponsor](https://github.com/sponsors/framps) for *raspiBackup*
-2. Paypal: The email `framp att linux-tips-and-tricks dott de` is known to PayPal and anyone with a PayPal account can tip to this email.
+2. Paypal: The email `framp att linux-tips-and-tricks dott de` is known to PayPal and anyone with a PayPal account can tip this email.
 3. Neither: Just ask at the above eMail.
 There is certainly an alternative.
-For example, tips have been sent several times in the the good old way by letter :-)
+For example, donations have been sent several times in the the good old way by letter :-)

-The tip is primarily used to buy consumables such as SD cards, adapters, cables etc., needed for development and testing.
-If the tip is sufficient, new hardware is also purchased in order to build the necessary hardware support into *raspiBackup hardware support in *raspiBackup* and to verify the correct functionality on the new hardware.
+The donation is primarily used to buy consumables such as SD cards, adapters, cables etc., needed for development and testing.
+If the donations are sufficient, new hardware is also purchased in order to build the necessary hardware support into *raspiBackup* and to verify the correct functionality on the new hardware.

 ## Acknowledgements

 Over the years, many people from the community have contributed to *raspiBackup* through comments, suggestions and beta and fixed tests to *raspiBackup*.
-In view of the large number, it is unfortunately not possible to list every single one.
+Due to the large number of contributors, it is unfortunately not possible to list every single one.

 Therefore simply: Many thanks to all supporters!

-**Special thanks** go to [simonz](https://github.com/rpi-simonz) for setting up this *raspiBackup* documentation repository in *GitHub*, the transfer of all *raspiBackup* pages from [framps Homepage](https://www.linux-tips-and-tricks.de) to this repository and the intensive support with the revision of the pages of the pages with help and advice as well as very helpful tools.
+**Special thanks** go to [simonz](https://github.com/rpi-simonz) for setting up this *raspiBackup* documentation repository in *GitHub*, the transfer of all *raspiBackup* pages from [framps Homepage](https://www.linux-tips-and-tricks.de) to this repository and the intensive support during the revision of the pages of the pages with help and advice as well as very helpful tools.

 ## License and *GitHub* link